mulesoft-assets/template-sfdc2sfdc.db-account-broadcast/README.md

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source and destination systems, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**

+## DB Considerations <a name="dbconsiderations"/>

+There may be a few things that you need to know regarding DB, in order for this template to work.

+This Anypoint Template may be using date time/timestamp fields from the DB in order to do comparisons and take further actions.
+While the template handles the time zone by sending all such fields in a neutral time zone, it can not handle **time offsets**.
+We define as **time offsets** the time difference that may surface between date time/timestamp fields from different systems due to a differences in the system's internal clock.
+The user of this template should take this in consideration and take the actions needed to avoid the time offset.

+### DB as destination of data

+There are no particular considerations for this Anypoint Template regarding DB as data destination.

 ## Salesforce Considerations <a name="salesforceconsiderations"/>